Occupational burnout: Effects

 Research on dentists and physicians suggests that burnout is a depressive syndrome.
 Thus reduced job performance and cardiovascular risk could be related to burnout because of burnout's tie to depression.
 Behavioral signs of occupational burnout are demonstrated through cynicism within workplace relationships with coworkers, clients, and the organization itself.
 Forced overtime, heavy workloads, and frenetic work paces give rise to debilitating repetitive stress injuries, on-the-job accidents, over-exposure to toxic substances, and other dangerous work conditions.
 Williams and Strasser suggested that healthcare workers have focused much attention on the workplace risk factors for heart disease and other illnesses, but have underemphasized work-related depression risk.

 Other effects of burnout can manifest as lower energy and productivity levels, with workers observed to be consistently late for work and feeling a sense of dread upon arriving.
 They can suffer concentration problems, forgetfulness, increased frustration, and/or feelings of being overwhelmed.
 They may complain and feel negative, or feel apathetic and believe they have little impact on their coworkers and environment.
 Occupational burnout is also associated with absenteeism, other time missed from work, and thoughts of quitting.
+Emerging research has also examined whether burnout is associated with maladaptive coping behaviours.
+A large study of working adults found that higher levels of burnout were associated with more frequent use of substances intended to enhance cognitive performance, particularly legal substances.
+In this study, burnout statistically mediated the association between elevated ADHD symptoms and substance use frequency, suggesting that stress-related exhaustion may be linked to increased reliance on pharmacological coping strategies in demanding work environments.
+These findings mirror earlier research suggesting similar patterns.
+For example, a cross-sectional study of junior physicians in Germany reported that higher burnout levels were associated with prior off-prescription stimulant use for performance enhancement.

 As in depression, chronic burnout is also associated with cognitive impairments in memory and attention.
 Research suggests that burnout can manifest differently between genders, with higher levels of depersonalisation among men and increased emotional exhaustion among women.
 Other research suggests that people revealing a history of occupational burnout face future hiring discrimination.